San Marcos Growers LogoSan Marcos Growers

 Panicum virgatum 'Prairie Sky' (Blue Switch Grass) - A deciduous warm-season clump-forming grass native to the American prairies.
 It has blue-gray upright foliage to 4-5 ft tall and attractive airy pink-tinged flowers in mid-summer.
 'Prairie Sky' was a selection made by Roger Gettig with very blue foliage that has proved itself in western US gardens.
 Plant in full sun.
 Tolerant of most soils and irrigation practices from dry to soggy - shorter when kept dry.
 Hardy into USDA zone 4.
 Cut back in late winter.
 We grew this plant from 2002 to 2007.

-This information about Panicum virgatum 'Prairie Sky' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Panicum virgatum 'Prairie Sky' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]